In the antebellum south sometimes the owners are as miserable as their slaves.

 | The scream, like a banshee howling, came from Techie’s cabin.
 Della, a slave, was dying this time.
 Twenty-four years old, her body was torn unmercifully after ten deliveries.
 She never had the time to heal between each child before she was pregnant again.
 Only five of the babies had lived and they were girls.

 Young female slaves are sold for more money if the buyers find them strong and able to bear children.
-Also, if they are skilled at cooking or sewing clothes for the mistress they were worth more.
+Also, if they are skilled at cooking or sewing clothes for the mistress they are worth more.
 Even experience serving in the Master’s home made them a better investment.
-Otherwise, they were sold cheaply as weaker field hands compared to the stronger males.
+Otherwise, they are sold cheaply as weaker field hands compared to the strong young males.

 “One of you chillen, go fetch young Master,” Techie commanded.

 All of Della’s children were Sam Walton’s, the plantation owner’s son.
-He had stopped visitin]g Della’s cabin several months ago.
+He had stopped visiting Della’s cabin several months ago.
 Worn and broken from babies, she was soft like a ripe peach inside.
-The peach was now rotten.
+That once sweet peach was now rotten.

 Sam already had his eye on a young female house servant.

 A scrawny black boy ran to the hog killing cabin.
 The smell of freshly killed meat hung in the air.
 Sam usually supervised the operation because he wanted to make sure nothing was stolen.
 He sometimes did the slaughtering although he preferred his stallion and the thrill of the hunt for deer or other wildlife.

 “Master, Ms. Della is dying, she done had a babe.”